Inventory Batch Pre-Processing: Technical Guide with Examples

 Pre-Requisites:

-Batch Pre-Processing optimizes the inventory update process by analyzing batch updates before they reach the workflow engine.
+Batch Pre-Processing optimizes the update by analyzing batch updates before they reach the engine.
 This ensures that only necessary changes are processed, improving efficiency and performance.

 This guide aims to help you understand: